reuk/wayverb/docs_source/context.md

 The modelling of waves as particles has found great success in the field of computer graphics, where *ray-tracing* is used to simulate the reflections of light in a scene.
-The technique works well here because of the relatively high frequencies of the modelled waves.
+The technique works well for simulating light because of the relatively high frequencies of the modelled waves.
-The wavelengths of these waves - the wavelengths of the visible spectrum - will generally be many times smaller than any surface in the scene being rendered, so wave phenomena have little or no effect.
+The wavelengths of these waves - the wavelengths of the visible spectrum - will generally be many times smaller than any surface in the scene being rendered, so wave phenomena have little or no visible effect.

 The assumption that rays and waves are interchangeable falls down somewhat when modelling sound.
-Here, the wavelengths range from 17m to 0.017m for the frequency range 20Hz to 20KHz, so while the simulation may be accurate at high frequencies, at low frequencies the wavelength is of the same order as the wall surfaces in the scene.
+The wavelengths of sound in air range from 17m to 0.017m for the frequency range 20Hz to 20KHz, so while the simulation may be accurate at high frequencies, at low frequencies the wavelength is of the same order as the wall surfaces in the scene.